 DISCOVERY OF WATER

-One cattleman, Mark "Chuck" Warren and his family decided to homestead in what is now known as Yucca Valley.
-He and his sons dug by hand the first well, which became known as "Warren’s Well."
-Over time, the Warrens built a windmill to pump the water and established the first settlement in the area.
+One cattleman, Mark "Chuck" Warren, and his family built a homestead in what is now Yucca Valley.
+Warren and his sons dug by hand the first well, which became known as Warren’s Well.
+Over time, the family built a windmill to pump the water and established the first settlement in the area.

 FORMATION OF WATER DISTRICTS

-Hi-Desert Water District was originally formed in 1962 under the name of Yucca Valley County Water District.
-In 1964, the District purchased the Joshua Forest Water Company and subsequently the Rancho Ramon and Mountain Mutual Water companies the following year.
-In 1971 the District changed its name to Hi-Desert County Water District and in 1980 to Hi-Desert Water District in order to avoid confusion with the County.
+Hi-Desert Water District was formed in 1962 under the name Yucca Valley County Water District.
+In 1964, the District purchased the Joshua Forest Water Company, followed the next year by the Rancho Ramon and Mountain Mutual Water companies.
+In 1971, the District changed its name to Hi-Desert County Water District and in 1980 to Hi-Desert Water District to avoid confusion with the County.

-A year later, the San Bernardino County Local Agency Formation Commission (LAFCO) approved the annexation of two separate areas to the YVCWD which comprised of the entirety of Starvista County Water District (which was then dissolved) giving YVCWD the authority to provide water within the annexed area.
-YVCWD also purchased a private water company known as the Joshua Forest Water Company and two mutuals known as the Rancho Ramon and Mountain Mutual Water Companies.`It was within these purchases that YVCWD expanded its service area to become what is now HDWD's current District boundaries.
+A year later, the San Bernardino County Local Agency Formation Commission (LAFCO) approved the annexation to YVCWD of the Starvista County Water District (which was then dissolved), giving YVCWD the authority to provide water within the annexed area.
+YVCWD also purchased the private Joshua Forest Water Company and two mutuals – the Rancho Ramon and Mountain Mutual Water companies.
+With these purchases, YVCWD expanded its service area to become what is now HDWD's current District boundaries.